Key services for students

 We offer a broad range of quality services which are tailored to your individual needs.

-To access any of these services, make an appointment to see a disability and inclusion adviser as early as possible to ensure support is in place before you need it.
+We encourage you to connect with us as early as possible to ensure support is in place before you need it.

 Commonly-used services

-Access suites, disability and inclusion advisers and education access plans are our most commonly-used services.
+Access suites, support navigators, and inclusive learning software are our most commonly-used services.

 Access suites